ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 network:
   version: 2
   ethernets:
-    lo:
+    enp0s1:
       match:
         name: enp0s1
       addresses: [192.168.1.21/32]
+      dhcp4: true
 ```

 #### Playing with `ipvsadm`

 `ipvsadm` is the command that allows us to configure a load-balanced virtual IP within the linux kernel.
-Ultimately, we won't be using it directly, and allow this to be done by the userspace utility, `ldirectord`.
+Ultimately, we won't be using it directly, and we'll allow this to be done by an userspace utility, `ldirectord`.
 However, just for educational purposes, let's try to do it by hand.

 On the `gateway` machine, invoke: